yeabat8tcap/ai-dependency-manager/docs/future-enhancements/mobile-web-interfaces.md

 # Mobile and Web Interfaces

-This document outlines the architecture for mobile applications and progressive web apps (PWAs) that provide on-the-go access to the AI Dependency Manager functionality.
+This document outlines the architecture for mobile applications and progressive web apps (PWAs) that provide on-the-go access to the Superintelligence Dependency Manager functionality.

 ## Table of Contents